Committees

 Oshawa Accessibility Advisory Committee |

 The Oshawa Accessibility Advisory Committee (O.A.A.C.) is a statutory Committee required by the Accessibility for Ontarians with Disabilities Act, 2005.
-The Committee advises Council and staff on specific initiatives to be taken by the municipality to reduce and prevent barriers in order to cultivate inclusion within the community.
+The Committee advises Council and staff on specific initiatives to reduce and prevent barriers to cultivate inclusion within the community.
 The O.A.A.C. consists of nine citizens appointed by Council and one Council member appointee.
 A majority of the members shall be persons with disabilities.
 The other members are individuals who have an interest in accessibility issues.
-View the O.A.A.C.'s Terms of Reference View the Committee Meeting Calendar |
+View the O.A.A.C.'s Terms of Reference |

 Oshawa Animal Care Advisory Committee |